EhsanGLB/flowRateCS/README.md

 # flowRateCS
-This is a code stream for flow rate based on foam-extend-4.1.
+This is a code stream for flow rate written based on foam-extend-4.1.

 ## Mathematical Relationships